Research Compliance & Management

 Student Research Symposium

-Registration for the 2013 Student Research Symposium is currently open!
+Registration for the 2014 Student Research Symposium is now open!

-Texas A&M University at Galveston (TAMUG) presents its 2013 Student Research Symposium on Wednesday, April 24, 2013 and Thursday, April 25, 2013 in the lobby of Sea Aggie Center.
+Texas A&M University at Galveston (TAMUG) presents its 2014 Student Research Symposium on Wednesday, April 23, 2014 and Thursday, April 24, 2014 in the lobby of Sea Aggie Center.
 The Symposium is open to all TAMUG-based students, with separate categories for undergraduate and graduate students, and provides the opportunity to present research in a poster format.
 Participants are encouraged to present results from their current research projects, even if it is preliminary research as these presentations provide the student researcher the opportunity to discuss their research with other participants and faculty.
 In addition, the Symposium provides a venue for the exposure of student research to the broader TAMUG community.
 There is no registration fee for the Symposium.
-Posters submitted to the Research and Graduate Studies Office by the listed deadline are printed free of charge (unless the Research and Graduate Office already printed a free poster during the Fall 2012 semester).
+Posters submitted to the Research and Graduate Studies Office by the listed deadline of April 14, 2014 are printed free of charge (unless the Research and Graduate Office already printed a free poster during the Fall 2013 semester).

 Abstracts are submitted in the indicated text box on the online registration form.
 The text of the abstract is limited to 200 words maximum.
 Abstracts should include: